0x31/Project-Archive/README.md

 pr(oof)
 =======

-This is a program for verifying Propositional/Sentential logic proofs.
+This is a program for verifying propositional/sentential logic proofs.

+It is currently broken into three parts:

+* The kernel (`src/FullyFormal`) - minimal proof verifier

 TODO
 ----

-* Run parser over a file
+* Use `elm/parser` for a more robust & maintainable parser
+* Load proofs from files
 * Import other proofs to be re-used
 * Annotate proofs with step details (e.g. `MP 1, 2` or `SL1 "p" "p → p"`)
 * Web-based UI